Directed by James A Contner

 - Came Back Wrong: Forrest is made like Adam, sans the uranium power core.
-Likewise, Walsh and Angleman as "walking corpses", worker drones for Adam.
+Likewise, Walsh and Engleman as "walking corpses," worker drones for Adam.

 - Chekhov's Gunman: Remember the feral, hairy demon from "New Moon Rising"?
-It shows up again.
+It shows up again, and it kills McNamara.